State Shinto: In acquired and occupied territories

 As the Japanese extended their territorial holdings, shrines were constructed with the purpose of hosting Japanese kami in occupied lands.
 This practice began with Naminoue Shrine in Okinawa in 1890.
 Major shrines built across Asia included Karafuto Shrine in Sakhalin in 1910 and Chosen Shrine, Korea, in 1919; these shrines were designated just under Ise Shrine in national importance.
 Other shrines included Shonan Shrine in Singapore, San'a Shrine in Hainan Island (China), Nankai Shrine in Hong Kong, Japanese Shrine in Kolonia, Federated States of Micronesia, Akatsuki Shrine in Saigon, the Hokoku Shrine in Java and the Yorioka Shrine in Sarawak.

 The Japanese built almost 400 shrines in occupied Korea, and worship was mandatory for Koreans.
 A statement from the head of the Home Office in Korea wrote about the shrines in a directive: "...they have an existence totally distinct from religion, and worship at the shrines is an act of patriotism and loyalty, the basic moral virtues of our nation."

 By 1937, more than 500,000 Jingu Taima shrines had been set up across households in Taiwan.
 Out of the 68 approved places of worship, 38 were constructed between 1937 and 1943.
 Schools and organizations were ordered to worship there.

-In Manchuria, The Japanese conducted scholarly research on the local folk religion and built 366 Shrines, although without trying to impose Shinto on the native populations as it was the case in Korea and Taiwan, as the Manchurian State was conceived as a spiritually autonomous nation. while in the rest of the Chinese territory occupied by the Japanese, it is estimated that there are at least 51 shrines.
+In Manchuria, The Japanese conducted scholarly research on the local folk religion and built 366 Shrines, although without trying to impose Shinto on the native population as was the case in Korea and Taiwan, as the Manchurian State was conceived as a spiritually autonomous nation; while in the rest of the Chinese territory occupied by the Japanese, it is estimated that there are at least 51 shrines.

 At least fifteen State Shinto shrines were established in the South Seas Mandate in the late 1920s and early 1930s.
 Shinto was primarily practised by Japanese settlers, but also by indigenous populations.
 The shrine at Jabor on Jaluit Atoll in the Marshall Islands was reportedly the easternmost shrine in the Japanese Empire.
 There were seven shrines built in the Mariana Islands, while other shrines were built on the more remote islands of Kosrae, Truk, Ponape, Yap and Lamotrek.
 The largest shrine in the mandate territories was the Nan'yō Shrine in Palau, with its significant Japanese population.
 It was located on the outskirts of Koror and dedicated in 1940.

 During the Second World War, Shinto shrines were built across Southeast Asia as Japan expanded southwards.
 Countries such as the Philippines, Singapore, Malaya, and Indonesia witnessed the presence of Shinto shrines due to the imposition of State Shinto.
 In Indonesia alone, 11 shrines were constructed.
-Infamously was Chinnan Shrine in Malang, Java, which stood as the southernmost Shinto shrine in Asia and Hirohara Shrine in Medan, being the last still standing Shinto shrine in Southeast Asia.
+Chinnan Shrine in Malang, Java, was the southernmost Shinto shrine in Asia until its destruction in 1945.
+Hirohara Shrine in Medan is the last remaining Shinto shrine in Southeast Asia.